patricksavalle/devops-project-template/content/planning-method.md

 > - [LSD](#lsd-lean-software-development)

 ![optimisation](devops-planning-optimisation.png)
-The planning method determines the content and order of increments.
 DevOps is compatible with many agile project planning (incremental) methods.
 Often a hybrid approach will work best, cherry-picking elements from different methods, like ScrumBan.

 ## Tips and hints